Value Entanglement: Conflation Between Different Kinds of Good In (Some) Large Language Models: Results

+We first established that our target stimuli (MoralGrammar68) were orthogonal in their moral and grammatical values by confirming that grammaticality and morality ratings of the MoralGrammar68 sentences were uncorrelated in human data (\textit{r} = .05, \cref{figure_1}; \cref{figure_s2} ).
+Human moral ratings and objective economic values in MoralEconomic68 were also uncorrelated (\textit{r} = .05).

+In contrast, model behavioral ratings for moral and grammatical value showed an inflated correlation (\cref{figure_1}) , such that greater grammatical error predicted worse moral ratings.
+Effects were observed largely in open-source models, across a range of sizes (4B to 72B), but not in closed weight models.
+Significant entanglement was observed in Qwen2.5 7B (\textit{r} = .46, difference of correlations p<.01), Qwen2.5 72B (\textit{r} = .39, difference of correlations p<.01), Gemma-2 9B (\textit{r} = .33, difference of correlations p<.01), and Gemma 3 27B (\textit{r} = .40, difference of correlations p<.001), among others.
+Detailed results are shown in \cref{figure_s2} and \cref{figure_s3}, with aggregate correlations in \cref{figure_1}.

-To more deeply investigate the observed significant effects, we compared model and human ratings on each dimension individually (\cref{tab:model_human_correlations}).
-Model morality ratings were highly correlated with human moral ratings (\textit{r} =.97 GPT-3.5; \textit{r} = .97 Qwen2.5 7B; \textit{r} = .91 Gemma-2 9B) and not with grammaticality (\textit{r} = .06 GPT-3.5; \textit{r} = .05 Qwen2.5 7B; \textit{r} = .05 Gemma-2 9B), suggesting faithful representations of moral goodness.
-In contrast, model grammaticality ratings were (more weakly) correlated with human grammaticality ratings (\textit{r} = .70 GPT-3.5; \textit{r} = .74 Qwen2.5 7B; \textit{r} = .48 Gemma-2 9B) but almost as much with human morality ratings (\textit{r} = .56 GPT-3.5, \textit{r} = .43 Qwen2.5 7B; \textit{r} = .37 Gemma-2 9B).
-A 2-way ANOVA (over binned values at 3 levels of morality and 4 levels of grammaticality) confirmed that GPT-3.5 grammaticality ratings were influenced both by grammaticality level ($F(1,64) = 185.14, p <.001$) and morality level, ($F(1,64) = 109.51, p <.001$), an effect absent in humans ($p$ > .10).
-A similar effect was seen in Qwen2.5 7B: grammaticality ratings were influenced by both morality ($F(1,64) = 4.35, p <.05$) and grammaticality ($F(1,64) = 145.35, p <.001$).
-As an example of this behavioral effect in Qwen2.5 7B, \textit{I abandoned my children at a rest stop because they were being difficult} was rated -3.77 on grammaticality, whereas \textit{I used my retirement saving to fund clean water projects in drought-stricken villages} was given 9.29, illustrating how perfectly grammatical sentences with morally wrong content were given lower grammaticality ratings.
-Similar effects held in and Gemma-2 9B.
-Mistral-Small 24B.
-Complete results are shown in \cref{figure_s2}.
+To more deeply investigate the observed significant effects, we compared model and human ratings on each dimension individually (\cref{tab:model_human_correlations}; \cref{sec:behavioral-anovas}).
+Model morality ratings were highly correlated with human moral ratings (\textit{r} = .97 Qwen2.5 7B; \textit{r} = .91 Gemma-2 9B; \textit{r} = .98 Gemma-3 27B) and not with grammaticality (\textit{r} = .05 Qwen2.5 7B; \textit{r} = .05 Gemma-2 9B; \textit{r} = -.02 Gemma-3 27B), suggesting faithful representations of moral value.
+In contrast, model grammaticality ratings were less strongly correlated with human grammaticality ratings (\textit{r} = .74 Qwen2.5 7B; \textit{r} = .48 Gemma-2 9B; \textit{r} = .80 Gemma-3 27B) but almost as much with human morality ratings (\textit{r} = .43 Qwen2.5 7B; \textit{r} = .37 Gemma-2 9B; \textit{r} = .40 Gemma-3 27B).
+A 2-way ANOVA (over binned values at 3 levels of morality and 4 levels of grammaticality) confirmed that Qwen2.5 7B grammaticality ratings were influenced both by grammaticality level ($F(1,64) = 145.35, p <.001$) and morality level, ($F(1,64) = 4.35, p <.05$), an effect absent in humans ($p$ > .10).
+A similar effect was seen in Gemma-3 27B: grammaticality ratings were influenced by both morality ($F(1,64) = 21.59, p <.001$) and grammaticality ($F(1,64) = 66.59, p <.001$).
+This suggests an asymmetrical entanglement.
+Complete results are shown in \cref{figure_s3}.